TSSA Leader Manuel Cortes Wants Trump Blocked From Scotland Until He Pays Debt To Hotel Worker

 “This is nothing more than an exercise of Trump’s greed.
 Altogether the pass was worth about £1,000 a year to Alistair – peanuts to Trump, and less than the cost of a night’s stay in his New York hotel.
 But this is a very significant amount for a retired working class Scottish man wanting to visit his family down south.
 Alistair worked his whole life for the Turnberry hotel.
 But Scrooge Trump doesn’t value things like loyalty or good character unless he’s making a profit from it.”

-Cortes has implored First Minister, Nicola Sturgeon, to take a stance on this issue and fight for Sutherland.
-He feels Trump should not be allowed to enter the country until he has satisfied his debts, and it would appear that the members of the union he represents and many working class Scots agree.
+Cortes has implored First Minister Nicola Sturgeon to take a stance on this issue and fight for Sutherland.
+He feels Trump should not be allowed to enter the country until he has satisfied his debts, and it would appear that the members of the union he represents and many working-class Scots agree.

 “Nicola Sturgeon should tell Scrooge Trump he’s not welcome in Scotland.
 She should stand up for poor working class Scots who have been robbed by this buffoon billionaire.
 Nicola should demand that Trump coughs up.”